 All types of hotel accommodations are available in and around Nice.
 From elegant seaside five-star hotels to budget hotels.
 Some are a 5-minute walk from the Acropolis, and others are a 5-minute tram ride.

-As a Digital Transformation World attendee; reduced rate accommodations will be available and the link to do this will appear here shortly.
+As a Digital Transformation World attendee; reduced rate accommodations are available – click here.

 Please note: Hotels are in high demand during our conference due to the Cannes Film Festival.
 It is advisable to book as early as possible to secure the hotel of your choosing.